TheCharmingSociopath/TheCharmingSociopath.github.io/blog/_posts/2023-02-08-reputation-and-ranking.md

 tags: [Algorithms]
 style: default
 color: primary
 description: How do online multiplayer games pick who are you gonna be playing your next game with?
-How does chess rankings work?
+How do chess ratings work?
 Lets try to understand.
 date: 23-01-2022
 updated: 08-02-2023
 ---